 Beat 3 large eggs until lightened- add to spiced sweetened sweet potato mixture.
 Then-

 Add 1/2 cup of fresh squeezed orange juice and 1/4 cup of half and half or whole milk and 3 tablespoons of good Brandy.

 Mix very well- mixture should be a light, rather airy filling.

 *I sprinkled the edges of my pie with raw sugar for a decorative effect.

 Bake for 10 minutes at 450 degrees.

 Then reduce heat to 350 degrees and continue baking for 25-35 minutes until the pie is puffed and firm.

-Okay, I’d like for you to make Sweet Potato Pie like I do- you’ll have a superior pie I think.
-Or go ahead and use grandmomma’s recipe- even my Great Aunt Trix made a good sweet potato pie, though maybe not as good as this one!
+Now , I’d like for you to make your Sweet Potato Pie like I do- you’ll have a superior pie I think.
+Or go ahead and use your grandmommas recipe- why, even my Great Aunt Trix made a good sweet potato pie, though maybe not as good as this one!
 Sweet Potato Pie is an iconic Southern pie- one that even our most famous pastry chefs are still making- I hope it will become one of your favorites, too!

 Here’s wishing everyone a fun, safe and Happy Halloween!

 *Regardless how busy you are- Paperless Post is there to help you with some of the cutest holiday e-greetings you ever seen!
 While you’re waiting for Trick or Treaters…it’s so easy- you can send a few good wishes out- it’s not too late now or for any of your holiday or special occasion needs!